Recommendations

 Senior Film Conservator

-If the nuanced performance of Frank Borzage's work in Young America left an impression, the juxtaposition of nuanced performance and narrative makes it a Romance outlier.
+If the nuanced performance of Frank Borzage's work in Young America left an impression, the juxtaposition of nuanced performance and narrative makes it a Adventure outlier.
 Experience the United States influence in these recommendations that echo Young America.

 Already in trouble with the law, Arthur and his friend Nutty break into a drugstore to get medicine for Nutty's grandmother.
 The druggist's wife, Mrs. Doray, asks for custody.
 When he hears them arguing over him, Arthur runs away.
 When he returns Mr. Doray is being held up by bandits at the drugstore.